dmoonfire/atom-autocorrect/README.md

 The following are additional packages that can be installed that will provide actual corrections:

 * [AutoCorrect for Atom - English](https://github.com/dmoonfire/atom-autocorrect-en): Fixes common English typos while typing.

+## Implementing Packages

+To implement a new autocorrection plugin, see the [plugin documentation](docs/plugin.md).